visenze/visearch-widget-swift/README.md

 The products are displayed in a grid.

 Below is sample code for using "Search by Image" widget.

-Please read section 6.0 on important configuration steps and section 5.2 on important app permissions.
+Add this sample code into your controller and make sure your controller is embedded in a navigation controller.
+So when this sample code is executed,

+- Firstly, a `CameraViewController` will be presented for uses to take or select a photo.
+- Then the widget `ViSearchImageViewController` will be displayed through navigation from your controller.

 ```swift
 // the entry point for Search by Image is to open a camera to take photo
 // 1. we use CameraViewController for photo taking / select photo
 let cameraViewController = CameraViewController(croppingEnabled: false, allowsLibraryAccess: true) { [weak self] image, asset in